appearancelab/appearancelab/publications/articles.md

 # Articles

-Below is a list of our published scientific work.

 ## 2024

 <a href="https://www.nature.com/articles/s41598-024-58605-7" target="_blank">Alp, N., Lale, G., Saglam, C. & Sayim, B. (2024).
 The effect of processing partial information in dynamic face perception. *Scientific Reports*.</a>